-Within two business days of receipt of a Formal Complaint, (unless the Title IX Coordinator determines that the Formal Complaint must be dismissed, see Section III.F), the Title IX Coordinator shall assign a Title IX Investigator to conduct the investigation of the Prohibited Conduct alleged in the Formal Complaint.
-The Title IX investigator may be an investigator with the Office of Compliance, Diversity, and Ethics or any outside investigator.
+Within two business days of receipt of a Formal Complaint, (unless the Title IX Coordinator determines that the Formal Complaint must be dismissed, see page 109), the Title IX Coordinator shall assign a Title IX Investigator to conduct the investigation of the Prohibited Conduct alleged in the Formal Complaint.
+The Title IX investigator may be an investigator with the Office of Diversity, Equity, and Inclusion or any outside investigator.